igorwojda/android-showcase/README.md

 Showcase is a sample project that presents a modern, 2020 approach to [Android](https://en.wikipedia.org/wiki/Android_(operating_system)) application development with up to date tech-stack.

-The goal of the project is to demonstrate best practices by using up to date tech-stack and presenting modern Android application
+The goal of the project is to demonstrate best practices by using up to date tech-stack and presenting mod  ern Android application
 [Architecture](#architecture) that is modular, scalable, maintainable, and testable.
 This application may look quite simple, but it has all of these small details that will set the rock-solid foundation for the larger app suitable for bigger teams and long [application lifecycle](https://en.wikipedia.org/wiki/Application_lifecycle_management).